CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 #### Known Problems

 We're still in beta and intently enhancing this connector, so expect fast changes and improvements, but we also have some rough edges at the moment.
+Rest assured we’ll work hard to solve these problems and make the connector as capable and convenient to use as possible.

 ##### Project Permissions